From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “It’s not-” Darwin reflexively replies but before he can finish, the waiter sashays off to other tables.
 He smiles at his guest who has that look all men know means he has some explaining to do.
 “It’s a remembrance dinner,” he clarifies.
 “Speaking of that, and sorry for saying it, but it’s just weird you guys don’t talk to each other for six years just because you didn’t want to move to New York to manage his new gallery.”

-“It would be nice if things were that simple,” Anna states.
+“It’d be nice if things were that simple,” Anna states.
 “But you know how it is, something like that starts with something small that ignites the something big that’s been silently dormant for too long.
 Words get said, feelings get hurt, and before you even realize the intensity of things are imploding, you’ve past the point of no return.
 The problem with me and dad is we always end up like bloodied boxers waiting in our corner for the next bell to ring.”

 “Smothered,” Darwin abruptly answers for his guest.
 “Green on red, poured but not stirred.”

-“More tortilla chips,” Darwin states.
+“More tortilla chips,” Darwin answers.

 “Right away Señor.”

-Darwin looks at his carne with satisfaction, “Bon Appetite, Mademoiselle.”
+Darwin looks at his carne with satisfaction.
+“Bon Appetite, Mademoiselle.”

-“Oh Darwin,” Anna teases, “you do know how to sweep a girl off her feet.”
+“Oh Darwin,” Anna teases.
+“You do know how to sweep a girl off her feet.”

 “That’s because I practice a lot when I’m alone.”